Surficial Working Group

 Surficial Working Group of the Intermountain West Project

-- Tectonic and Climatic Controls on Drainage Development: Evaluating the complicated interplay of tectonics and climate in drainage development and the onset of Pleistocene glacial-interglacial episodes, with current emphasis on the upper Arkansas River, the North and South Platte Rivers, San Juan River, and the Rio Grande.
+- Tectonic and Hydrologic Controls on Evolving Western United States River Systems: Evaluating the complicated interplay of tectonics and hydrology in drainage development; sediment supply to basins and river corridors; and the location of potential aggregate/construction materials and critical mineral resources.
+Current emphasis on the upper Arkansas River, the North and South Platte Rivers, San Juan River, and Rio Grande.

-- Geologic History of Contaminants in River Systems: Characterizing geochemistry, provenance, and age of terrace deposits to better understand natural sources of contaminants and potential changes in their abundance pre-and post-mining.
-Current emphasis on the San Juan River system.
+- Geologic History of Critical Minerals and Contaminants in River Systems: Characterizing geochemistry, provenance, and age of river terrace deposits to identify potential changes in the distribution, concentration, and sources of critical minerals and contaminants through the geologic past and into the present following mining activities.
+Current emphasis on the San Juan River system and Colorado Plateau.

-- Paleohydrology of Lakes and Wetlands: Evaluating the effects of past climate change on water availability using mapping, stratigraphy, geochronology, and stable isotopes of lake, spring discharge, and alluvial deposits.
-Current emphasis on the San Agustin Plains (Rio Grande Valley), Lake Estancia (New Mexico), and the China - Searles - Panamint - Death Valley flow system (California and Nevada).
+- Hydrologic Evolution of Desert Lakes and Wetlands: Evaluating the effects of desert basin hydrology on water availability and critical mineral-rich evaporite/brine development in terminal basins using mapping, stratigraphic analyses, geochronology, and stable isotopes of lake, spring discharge, and alluvial deposits.
+Current emphasis on Lake Estancia (New Mexico), and the China - Searles - Panamint - Death Valley flow system (California and Nevada).

 The Intermountain West Seamless Geologic Map Explorer is now live!